ramirezmike/not_snake_game/README.md

 I started this project with the only goal of completing a game, following two guidelines of "if it ain't broke, don't fix it" and "save it for the next game" in an attempt to progress while preventing scope creep.
 It helped me move forward and complete the game, but the cost can be clearly seen across the code base.

 There is *a lot* that can be improved in this code base and I strongly advise anyone wanting to learn from this code to keep the above in mind.
 Again, this project was made while learning bevy, ecs concepts and how to make a game in general while also just throwing ideas at the wall and seeing what sticks.
+If you'd like to see code by me of games that are better organized, I recommend checking out my games [¿Quien es el MechaBurro?](https://github.com/ramirezmike/quien_es_el_mechaburro) or [A Walk Around the Block](https://github.com/ramirezmike/a_walk_around_the_block).
+Both were made in the Bevy engine.

 I learned a lot making this game and am getting started on a new game that will (hopefully) be much more idiomatic.
 I hope pieces of this project can be useful to others with the understanding that my priorities were finishing a game, not making anything reusable.